gemstone-source/Active-Directory/README.md

 # Active-Directory
 Studying about Windows Server and Active Directory.
-Setup used is Windows 2019 as Server Machine and Windows 11 as Client an Management Machine.
+Setup used is Windows 2019 as Server Machine and Windows 11 as Client and Management Machine.